Ria424/developers-animatesdk-docs/Document_object/Document260.md

 #### Description

-Method; removes persistent data with the specified name that has been attached to the selection.
+Method; Removes persistent data with the specified name that has been attached to the selection.

 #### Example